obayemiisreal4-dataanalytics/Google-Ads-Database/README.md

 ## Queries supporting the business objectives

 ## 1 Top five performing advertisements
-Firstly insert the performance table
-Based on your table find the best performing advertisement show their adid,adtitle ,sum of clicks and sum of conversions
 ```Sql
 SELECT ad.Adid, ad.Adtitle, SUM(performance.Clicks) AS total_clicks,
     SUM(performance.Conversations) AS total_conversations